nogibjj/Michelle_Li_Project_2/README.md

 4. Number of unique ratings
 5. Average rating

-The repo is pushed to Dockerhub and can be accessed in Cloud9.
-Check out my demo video here.
+The repo is pushed to Docker Hub and can be accessed in Cloud9.

 ## Dataset